Jschnizer/Senior-Design/assignments/Fall/Assignment 2 - Project Description/project-description.md

  - Your location
  - The weather
  - The time of day
- - Devices you are connected to (car, speaker, etc.)
  - A slider that determines how much new music you want to hear
  - Other factors